jjherman94/CTF/Writeups/Pwn2Win2017/babyRegex.md

 Away to drivin' the ocean of blue-green.
 Drivin' away to the ocean of green-blue.
 ```
+Pay close attention to the text in order to capture the sequence as it appears, understanding these instructions is also part of the challenge.
+The engine used is python2, everything is working as expected!

+## Solution
 The regexes were for the most part simple to write, until the various rules and limitations were put into place.
 To help with this I first ignored the rules/limitations to write regexes that would capture the words and then it was a bunch of trial and error to make them smaller and find clever ways to simplifiy the regexes to fit the limitations.
 The best tool for this was using https://regexr.com/ so that I could see exactly how every change to the regex effected what it captured in real time.